Rational homotopy theory of mapping spaces via Lie theory for L-infinity algebras: Application: rational models for mapping spaces

 where $\pi$ is induced by the natural morphism of cdgas $\Omega(\Delta[n])\tensor \Omega(X)\rightarrow \Omega(\Delta[n]\times X)$, and $\mu$ is the map described in Proposition \ref{prop:mu}.
 By naturality of all maps involved, $\varphi$ respects the simplicial structure.
 For complete $L$, we define $\varphi$ to be the induced map on inverse limits

 The proof that $\varphi$ is a weak equivalence is by reduction to the abelian case.
-For abelian $L$, the map $\varphi$ is a weak equivalence because it follows from Proposition \ref{prop:abelian} that $\varphi$ is equivalent to the natural map
+For abelian $L$, the map $\varphi$ is equivalent to the map between Dold-Kan constructions

-But $\Gamma_\bullet(L[1])$ is a product of rational Eilenberg-MacLane spaces, and by standard arguments the homotopy groups of the right hand side are given by $\HH^*(X;\QQ)\tensor \HH_*(L)[1]$.
+But $\Gamma_\bullet(L[1])$ is a product of rational Eilenberg-MacLane spaces, and by standard arguments the homotopy groups of the right hand side are given by $\HH^*(X;\QQ)\tensor \HH_*(L)[1]$, and $\varphi$ is a weak equivalence in this case.
 Next, we note that both source and target of $\varphi$ take central extensions of $L_\infty$-algebras to principal fibrations, so we can induct on a composition series for $L$ to conclude that $\varphi$ is a weak equivalence for all nilpotent $L_\infty$-algebras $L$.
 For complete $L$, we get a levelwise weak equivalence of towers of fibrations

-Hence, we get a weak equivalence when passing to inverse limits.
+Hence, we get a weak equivalence upon passing to inverse limits.
 This finishes the proof of the first statement.
 The proof that $\MC_\bullet(-\hat{\tensor} L)$ takes quasi-isomorphisms to weak equivalences is proved by a similar reduction to the abelian case. \end{proof}